phazelift/custom-log/README.md

 For browser, node, amd.

-custom-log is targeted at the Browser as a tiny helper that makes available any custom log function you can create yourself and which can be enabled/disabled individually.
+custom-log is targeted at the Browser as a tiny helper that makes available any custom log function you can create yourself, and which can be enabled/disabled individually.

-Although there are plenty full-fleged loggers for use in node, you can use this one instead if you don't need a zillion features, but rather prefer simplicity.
+Although there are plenty full-fledged loggers for use in node, you can use this one instead if you don't need a zillion features, but rather prefer simplicity.
 ___